j3xugit/RaptorX-3DModeling/README.md

 If your account uses csh shell, you may add a similar setting to the file .cshrc in your home directory.
 The settings in raptorx-external.sh and raptorx-path.sh shall also be revised according to the grammar of csh.
+Most shell scripts in this package have been tested with bash shell.

 ## Detailed Usage